ref-tools/ref-tools-mcp/README.md

 As of April 2025, MCP supports streamable HTTP servers.
 Ref implements this but not all clients support it yet so the most reliable approach is to use `mcp-remote` as a local proxy.
 If you know your client supports streamable HTTP servers, feel free to use https://api.ref.tools/mcp directly.

+Note for former alpha users: `REF_ALPHA` config is still supported.
+You'll be notified if you need to update.

 ## Tools